guilleng/c-programming-a-modern-approach-solutions/chapter2/exercises/04/README.md

 Write a program that declares several `int` and `float` variables--without initializing them--and then prints their values.
 Is there any pattern to the values?

+---

-Integers are all over the place, but floating point variables are all zero.
+Integers are all over the place.
+Floating point variables are all zero.

-Below is a resulting output of compiling and running `ex04.c`:
+Below an output of compiling and running `ex04.c`:

 ```
 non-initialized integers:
 -1839202208